Labor and delivery

 Preparing for labor and delivery

-We believe when you feel educated about labor and delivery, you feel more prepared and confident when the big day comes.
-That's why we offer a variety of opportunities to help you learn what to expect during labor, delivery, your hospital stay and the newborn phase.
+We believe when you're educated about labor and delivery, you feel more prepared and confident on the big day.
+We offer a variety of opportunities to help you learn what to expect during labor, delivery and the newborn phase.

 Maternity classes